 Do I have to pay tax if I sell pre-loved clothes online?
 This is a common question for anyone doing online business transactions.

 The lockdown brought by the Covid-19 pandemic cost many people to lose their jobs.
-But Filipinos are naturally resilient and found ways to survive.
-This paved the way for online businesses and sellers in the Philippines to thrive as more and more customers turn to online shopping.
+But Filipinos are naturally resilient and have found ways to survive.
+This paved the way for online businesses and sellers in the Philippines to thrive as more and more customers turned to online shopping.

 Selling products and services online allows small business owners to reach a wider audience and grow their business.
 But as a small business owner in the Philippines, it is important to stay up-to-date on the country’s tax laws and regulations.